 Letting the operator you plan to travel with know about your disability can also allow them to ensure they will be able to meet your needs on the day – this is especially important when planning long journeys.
 For example, get in touch with the train company you plan to travel with at least 24 hours in advance so that it can arrange for someone to help you and ensure you have everything you need.

-Most trains in the UK are able to accommodate wheelchairs that are 70cm wide and 120 cm long.
-However, this isn’t the case with some older trains, which can only carry wheelchairs with a maximum width of 67cm.
-Either way, it’s always best to double check with your rail franchise before buying your tickets.
+Most UK trains can accommodate wheelchairs that are 70cm wide and 120cm long.
+However, this isn’t always the case with some older trains, which can carry wheelchairs with a maximum width of 67cm.
+Either way, it’s always best to double-check with a rail franchise before buying tickets.

-Want to speak to a specialist about using transport with your spinal injury?
+Speak to a SCI specialist about using transport

 Our SCI support network coordinators are here to answer your questions and guide you through the process of using public transport.
 Call our freephone support line on 0800 980 0501 or click here to learn more.